stanleykosi/allora-model-getway/README.md

-# Allora Model Context Protocol (MCP) Server
+# Allora HTTP Server

 ## Project Description
 To accelerate the adoption and simplify the participation of Data Scientists (Workers) on the Allora Network.
-This project will deliver a production-grade, API-first MCP server that abstracts the complexities of blockchain interaction.
-It will act as a managed "Model-to-Chain" gateway, handling wallet management, automated fee payment, transaction signing, and performance monitoring, allowing data scientists to focus solely on their ML models.
+This project delivers a production-grade, API-first HTTP server that abstracts the complexities of blockchain interaction.
+It acts as a managed "Model-to-Chain" gateway, handling wallet management, automated fee payment, transaction signing, and performance monitoring, allowing data scientists to focus solely on their ML models.

 ## Getting Started